ton-community/tutorials/03-client/index.md

 To create a new bot select "/newbot".
 Choose a name for the bot and then a username according to the on-screen instructions.
 Make a note of the username since this is how end-users will access your TWA.
 Assuming that your bot username is `my_twa_bot`, it will be accessible in the Telegram chat by typing `@my_twa_bot` or through the URL [https://t.me/my_twa_bot](https://t.me/my_twa_bot).
 You can even purchase a premium Telegram username for your bot on the auction platform [Fragment](https://fragment.com).

 Back in botfather, tap the menu button and edit your bots by selecting "/mybots".
 Select the bot you've just created.
 Select "Bot Settings" and then select "Menu Button".
-Now select "Configure menu button" to edit the URL and type your published website URL:
+Now select the "Configure menu button" to edit the URL and type your published website URL:

 ```console
 https://my-gituser.github.io/my-twa